 Choosing a Good SD Card

-It’s important to get a good SD card for your choice of camera.
+Getting a good SD card for your choice of camera is important.
 It’s hard to recommend one as each camera has different requirement.
-It’s mainly down to:
+The decision mainly comes down to:

 - Storage Size